Unstructured-IO/community/Pipelines-and-APIs.md

 Alternatively, binary `files` may be posted instead of plain text `text_files`.

-If `text_files` is passed, binary `files` may not be passed and vice-versa.
-Optional parameters like `output_type` are specified by including them as kwargs in the function signature for `pipeline_api`.
-They can be passed no matter which parameter is used to send in the file.

 The API can accept multiple documents in a single call by passing in multiple `files` form fields.

 A curl example looks like: